201st-Luka/ModularMap/CodingGuidelines.md

 - Do not use static methods, use instance methods instead.
 - Use `@Override` annotation when overriding a parent method.
 - Apply defensive programming.
+- Apply the DRY (Don't Repeated Yourself) principle.

 ### Variables

-- Apply the NRY (Not Repeated Yourself) principle.
+- Apply the DRY (Don't Repeated Yourself) principle.

 ### Annotations